-There is to be included with or attached to Page 1 of the Annual Statement, the statement of a Qualified Actuary, entitled "Statement of Actuarial Opinion" (Actuarial Opinion) setting forth his or her opinion relating to reserves specified in the SCOPE paragraph.
-The Actuarial Opinion, both the narrative and required exhibits, shall be in the format of and contain the information required by this section of the Annual Statement Instructions - Title.
+There is to be included with or attached to Page 1 of the Annual Statement the statement of the Appointed Actuary, entitled "Statement of Actuarial Opinion" (Actuarial Opinion), setting forth his or her opinion relating to reserves specified in the SCOPE paragraph.
+The Actuarial Opinion, both the narrative and required Exhibits, shall be in the format of and contain the information required by this section of the Annual Statement Instructions - Property and Casualty.

-Upon initial engagement, The Qualified Appointed Actuary must be appointed by the Board of Directors or its equivalent, or by a committee of the Board, by Dec.ember 31 of the calendar year for which the opinion is rendered.
-Upon initial appointment (or "retention"), tThe Company shall notify the domiciliary commissioner within five business days of the appointment with the following information:
+Upon initial engagement, the Appointed Actuary must be appointed by the Board of Directors by Dec.
+31 of the calendar year for which the opinion is rendered.
+The Company shall notify the domiciliary commissioner within five business days of the initial appointment with the following information:

 - a.
 Name and title (and, in the case of a consulting actuary, the name of the firm). - b.
 Manner of appointment of the Appointed Actuary (e.g., who made the appointment and when). - c.
-A statement that the person meets the requirements of a Qualified Actuary (or was approved by the domiciliary commissioner).
+A statement that the person meets the requirements of a Qualified Actuary (or was approved by the domiciliary commissioner) and that documentation was provided to the Board of Directors.

-Once this notification is furnished, no further notice is required with respect to this person unless the Board of Directors takes action to no longer appoint or retain the actuary or the actuary no longer meets the actuary ceases to be appointed or retained or ceases to meet the requirements of a Qualified Actuary.
+Once this notification is furnished, no further notice is required with respect to this person unless the Board of Directors takes action to no longer appoint or retain the actuary or the actuary no longer meets the requirements of a Qualified Actuary.